digigaia/kudu/README.md

 ### MISC

-- remove dep on `log` crate, we use tracing now

 - for Name type: check unittests and validity of non-normalized names

 - crypto primitives do not implement WebAuthn key and signatures yet